jnozzi/cocoadev.com/markdown/KTMutableMatrix.md

-See also General/DesignMatrix.
+See also DesignMatrix.

-I have passed a varible General/KTMutableMatrix * clientClusterMatrix  when window is load, it receives Okay.
-But when I  try to obtain it  in later methods, I got General/AccessBadMemory debug message.
+I have passed a varible KTMutableMatrix * clientClusterMatrix  when window is load, it receives Okay.
+But when I  try to obtain it  in later methods, I got AccessBadMemory debug message.
 It seems like that clientClusterMatrix can not be obtained by the "getter"

 Any help would be appreciated.